chanbengz/dsa-reversing/README.md

 ## Getting Started

 > [!NOTE]
-> We recommend using Ubuntu 24.04 LTS and Intel Xeon Scalable for this experiment.
+> This experiment requires Ubuntu 24.04 LTS and Intel 4th Gen Xeon Scalable (or newer) who
+> has DSA integration.

 Make sure the driver of DSA and IOMMU is properly installed and enabled during bootup.
 The following command do output something.